mscott77/startup/README.md

 - [x] login attempt existing user w/ wrong password -> unauthorized
 - [x] remove existing user -> remove DB entry for that user (username, password, token, everything) (gameplay stuff)
-- [ ] on loading play component -> check users 'currentTopic' attribute (in DB)
+- [x] on loading play component -> check users 'currentTopic' attribute (in DB)
     - if empty assign a current topic from 'topics' collection (randomly)
-- [ ] give users a 'topicProgress' attribute (in DB) which you update every time they guess a word correctly
+- [x] give users a 'topicProgress' attribute (in DB) which you update every time they guess a word correctly
     - this way, game progress will persist across sessions
     - if topic progress is nonexistent, assign it to a
-- [ ] add a 'new topic' button to the play page that allows you to randomly get a new topic
+- [x] add a 'new topic' button to the play page that allows you to randomly get a new topic
     - so TA can test without having to actually type in all the words, and it's also a cool feature in case you get bored of the current topic
-(other)
-- [ ] restrict access to endpoints based on authentication (backend enforcement rather than just hiding UI elements on frontend)

 ## 🚀 WebSocket deliverable